Bethuel: Hebrew Bible

-After meeting Abraham's servant, Rebekah “ran and told all this to her mother’s household”, that Rebekah's “brother and her mother said, ‘Let the maiden remain with us some ten days’”, and that “they sent off their sister Rebekah and her nurse along with Abraham’s servant and his men.
-And they blessed Rebekah and said to her, ‘O sister!
-May you grow into thousands of myriads.”
+After meeting Abraham's servant, Rebecca “ran and told all this to her mother’s household”, that Rebecca's “brother and her mother said, "'Let the maiden remain with us some ten days; then you may go'. ...
+So they sent off their sister Rebekah and her nurse along with Abraham’s servant and his entourage."
 Some scholars thus hypothesize that mention of Bethuel in Gen. 24:50 was a late addition to the preexisting story.
 Other scholars argue that these texts indicate that Bethuel was somehow incapacitated.
 Other scholars attribute the emphasis on the mother's role to a matrilineal family structure.
-Despite the obvious importance of Rebekah's mother in the narrative of this bible passage, scholars have yet to reveal the name of Rebekah's mother.
-Some sources indicate that the name of Rebekah's mother is not revealed because she was not of the same tribe.
+Despite the importance of Rebekah's mother in the narrative of this bible passage, her name is not mentioned.

-A generation later, Isaac sent Jacob back to Padan-aram to take a wife from among Bethuel's granddaughters, rather than from among the Canaanites.
+A generation later, Isaac and Rebecca sent their son Jacob back to Paddan Aram to take a wife from among Laban's daughters, Bethuel's granddaughters, rather than from among the Canaanites.

 Rabbinic interpretation

 In the Talmud, Rabbi Isaac called Bethuel a wicked man.
 The midrash identified Bethuel as a king.

-The Book of Jasher lists the children of Bethuel as Sahar, Laban, and their sister Rebecca.
+The Book of Jasher, a collection of sayings of the sages from the Amoraim period, lists the children of Bethuel as Sahar, Laban, and their sister Rebecca.

-In the Talmud, Rab in the name of Rabbi Reuben b.
-Estrobile cited Laban's and Bethuel's response to Abraham's servant that “The matter was decreed by the Lord” as a proof text for the proposition that God destines a woman and a man for each other in marriage.
-Rabbi Joshua b.
-Rabbi Nehemiah in the name of Rabbi Hanina b.
-Isaac said that the decree with regard to Rebekah that Laban and Bethuel acknowledged came from Mount Moriah.
+In the Talmud, Abba Arikha in the name of Reuben ben Strobilus cited Laban's and Bethuel's response to Abraham's servant as a proof text for the proposition that God destines a woman and a man for each other in marriage in Moed.

+Joshua ben Nehemiah, in the name of Hanina bar Isaac, said that the decree regarding Rebecca that Laban and Bethuel acknowledged came from Mount Moriah in Genesis Rabbah 60:10.